Skip to main content

 If the loan remains unpaid after the grace period, your position may be partially liquidated to cover the outstanding debt.
 Learn about how liquidations work here

-You can refinance your loan manually at any time, even before it expires.
-Manual refinancing is useful when you want to lock in a longer or more favorable term and prefer to control the rate and timing directly
+You can adjust the terms of your loan at any time, even before it expires.
+Adjusting terms is useful when you want to lock in a longer or more favorable term and prefer to control the rate and timing directly.
+To adjust terms:

 1. Visit the Portfolio page